shivanichhetri/NylasAssignment/README.md

 </td></table>

-2. Reply to the sender of this message with your favorite snack in the body.
+b.
+Reply to the sender of this message with your favorite snack in the body.

 <table><td>